sandreas/m4b-tool/README.md

       --writer[=WRITER]                      provide a custom audiobook writer, otherwise the existing metadata will be used [default: ""]
       --albumartist[=ALBUMARTIST]            provide a custom audiobook albumartist, otherwise the existing metadata will be used [default: ""]
       --year[=YEAR]                          provide a custom audiobook year, otherwise the existing metadata will be used [default: ""]
+      --album[=ALBUM]                            provide a custom audiobook album, otherwise the existing metadata for name will be used [default: ""]
       --cover[=COVER]                        provide a custom audiobook cover, otherwise the existing metadata will be used --skip-cover                           skip extracting and embedding covers
       --use-existing-chapters-file           adjust chapter position by nearest found silence